Raghuveer-Singh-Git/LBTOWA/Issue_&_Send_Tokens/README.md

 - The cold account will issue tokens by sending them through a payment transaction to the hot account.
 The created tokens will be sitting in the hot account as a reserve.
 - The hot account will be in charge of sending the tokens to our product buyers.

-If the system is hacked, the real issuer of the tokens remains unaffected (that’s why it’s called a cold account).
+If the system is hacked, the real issuer of the tokens remains unaffected.

 # Trading The Tokens
 One thing to note here is that token holders need to establish a trustline with the issuing (cold) account in order to be able to receive, hold, and use the token.